semprag/semprag.github.io/style.md

 NB: *S&P*'s bibliographic style is a close implementation of the ["Unified Style Sheet for Linguistics Journals"](http://celxj.org/downloads/UnifiedStyleSheet.pdf).
 For the authors' convenience, we make [a bst-style file](http://info.semprag.org/source/sp.bst) available (see the sidebar).
 But for production purposes, we actually use a new BibLaTeX-based implementation of the bibliography style.
 If you want to adopt that new system, check out the [github repository for the project](https://github.com/semprag/biblatex-sp-unified).

 - Journal articles should specify both volume and issue.
-- Books should have publisher and address (city) information (use the two letter postal abbreviation for US cities: `address = {Amherst, MA}`.
+- Books should have publisher and address (city) information.
+(Use the two-letter state postal abbreviation for US cities: `address = {Amherst, MA}`).
+- Dissertations should have city information, unless the city is evident from the name of the university.
+(Again, use the two letter postal abbreviation for US cities: `address = {Amherst, MA}`.)
+- University names should be written out in full (e.g., "University of California, Los Angeles" and "Massachusetts Institute of Technology").
 - Journal and book titles *must* be given in full, with the initial letter of each major word capitalized.
 - Articles in journals and books *must* specify page numbers.
 - Use full first names of authors or editors.